petejkim/factory-lady/README.md

 ### Factory#attrs

 Generates and returns model attributes as a json object instead of the model instance.
-This may be useful where you needs a json representation of the model e.g. mocking API response
+This may be useful where you need a json representation of the model e.g. mocking API response

 ```javascript
 factory.attrs('post').then((postAttrs) => {